Dr Humphrey England and his wife, Polly

 Polly was a close friend of Lady Beatrice Constance Cavendish, Lady Chesham, of nearby Latimer House and it was probably Lady Chesham who encouraged the family to move out to the area.
 Mary Douglas England (nee Stephenson) was a farmer’s daughter from Duns in Scotland.
 She moved to London to train at Charing Cross Hospital and became a Sister in the Army Nursing Service during the second Boer War.
 This was the first major conflict in which nurses in any numbers had been deployed and they were real pioneers.
 She was one of 2000 nurses shipped to South Africa in 1900 and served at the Imperial Yeomanry Hospital in Deelfontein, in the Northern Cape.
 Here she cared for wounded and dying soldiers and risked typhoid and other diseases.

-In 1900 Lady Chesham joined her husband, Charles Compton William Cavendish, 3rd Baron Chesham, in South Africa, where he was inspector general of the Imperial Yeomanry.
-Lady Chesham was decorated with the Royal Red Cross for her services with the Imperial Yeomanry Hospital where she met Polly Stephenson.
-Sadly, Lady Chesham died unexpectedly in 1911, age 52.
+Whilst nursing at the Imperial Yeomanry, Polly met Lady Chesham whose husband, Charles Compton William Cavendish, 3rd Baron Chesham, was inspector general at the hospital.
+Lady Chesham was decorated with the Royal Red Cross for her services during the Boer War.
+Sadly, age 52 she died unexpectedly in 1911, just after the Englands had moved to Amersham.

 After the Boer War Polly returned to Charing Cross Hospital where she met and married Doctor Humphrey England.
 Humphrey England was born in Winchester, the youngest son of a prosperous surgeon and was living at 22 West Kensington Mansions.
 Like his father and elder brother, Fuller, he studied medicine.
 After Cambridge University he qualified as a surgeon at St Thomas’s Hospital and practiced at the Birmingham and Midland Ear and Throat Hospital, the Tiverton Infirmary and Gravesend Hospital.
 Their daughter, Jean, was born in 1905 when Mary was 40 and five year later, they were living in Myrtle Villas opposite the Chesham Bois shops in Bois Lane.
 Their neighbours, and soon close family friends, were Ramsey and Margaret MacDonald.
 Like Margaret, Mary was a committed suffragist and joined the Mid-Bucks Suffragist Society.